khandokarIsmailDev/agency-website-next-js/README.md

 14) The TestimonialList data will come dynamically on the Testimonial Page.
 15) Other sections on the Testimonial Page will be static.

+# Challenges
+#### I never use Typescript. but i learned Typescript.
+This is the First Project i use typescript.
+That was the most challenging for me

 ### Here is Figma File Link
 https://www.figma.com/file/LXMrQdg2ayTqxvXhASl2yi/Design-Agency-Web-Landing-Page-(Community)?type=design&node-id=0-1&mode=design&t=EgWrVF3e7Z8NAoy2-0

 ### Api Documention